Leprechaun: Origins: Marketing

 WWE Studios' official YouTube channel premiered a clip from the film, with an introduction by Dylan Postl, in March 2014, in light of Saint Patrick's Day.

 Reception

 Critical reception for Leprechaun: Origins has been predominantly negative.
-On Rotten Tomatoes the film has a rating of 0% based on reviews from 7 critics.
+On Rotten Tomatoes, the film holds a score of 0% based on reviews from eight critics, with an average rating of 2.0/10 – indicating a "Rotten" consensus.

 Common complaints include clichéd scripting and poor direction.
 Cliff Wheatley of IGN panned the film: "Slasher movies of this ilk come with a certain expectation of quality.
 But even the cheapest, most shoddy productions can manage some thrills, kills, and laughs with memorable characters and a cohesive plot when skilled filmmakers are at the helm.
 Leprechaun: Origins, unfortunately, offers none of these things".
-We Got This Covered criticized the movie for being overly clichéd: "Honestly, the scariest bit of Lipovski’s vision is how blatantly stolen most scenes feel, be it the 'long grass' scene from Jurassic Park: The Lost World or detailed costume rips from Red Clover, but what else do you expect from an unintelligible cash-in short on reveals, lacking on death scenes, and heavy on infuriating redundancy?"